-P&O Ferries ‘unable to run’ for the next few hours
+P&O Ferries: all sailings halted ahead of ‘major announcement’

 Shortly afterwards, the Hull MP Karl Turner tweeted: “POferries have apparently instructed their crews both ratings and officers to tie up vessels as they are making a ‘major’ announcement today.

 “This is troubling for crews and their families.
-I am in contact with ratings and officer unions regarding this.”
+I am in contact with ratings and officer unions regarding this.

+A spokesperson for the company told The Independent: “P&O Ferries is not going into liquidation.
+We have asked all ships to come alongside, in preparation for a company announcement.

+“Until then, services from P&O will not be running and we are advising travellers of alternative arrangements.”

 Travellers are being told: “Port Teams will guide you and travel will be arranged via an alternative operator.